wehlutyk/thesis/content/4-discussion.md

 - Creation or selection of contexts inside which the inferential process operates [see @sperber_relevance:_1995, §3.3-4, for details],
 - The inferential process itself, operated by what is hypothesised to be a special-purpose deductive device [see @sperber_relevance:_1995, §2.4-5, for details].

-This account can also be formulated in terms of a system which optimises its representation of the world (without access to the truthfulness of what it perceives), and for which relevance indicates the path of strongest optimisation growth.
+This account can also be formulated in terms of a system which optimises its representation of the world without access to the truthfulness of what it perceives;
+in this case relevance indicates the path of strongest optimisation growth.
 To see this we must briefly return to the exact definition of relevance in the theory.
-Relevance in @sperber_relevance:_1995 is defined in the following three broad steps:
+Relevance in @sperber_relevance:_1995 is defined in the following three summarised steps:

 1. Define the *deductive device* that is used for inference: it is a mechanism for deriving conclusions from a set of premises P (usually coming from an utterance from a speaker) in a set of contextual assumptions C [@sperber_relevance:_1995, §2.4-5];